guardian/modern-js-workshop/lessons/jest.md

 ```

 ### Using Jest with babel
 If you're using a late Node version, you'll be able to use most, if not all, of the stage-4 proposals from TC39.
 The main thing you *won't* get from this is [ES modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
 In order to use these, we'll need to take advantage of babel's ability to convert them into CommonJS modules.
+Fortunately, we're provided a package called `babel-jest` to allow babel to transpile jest specs.

 *Caveat* - The version of babel from the first lesson is a beta version of babel 7.
 Jest is not yet compatible with this, so we'll need to include `babel-core@^7.0.0-0` and  `regenerator-runtime` to get the same behaviour in the testing environment.

-Get the compatible version of `babel-core` and `regenerator-runtime`
+Get the compatible version of `babel-jest`, `babel-core` and `regenerator-runtime`
 ```
 // yarn
-yarn add --dev babel-core@^7.0.0-0 regenerator-runtime
+yarn add --dev babel-jest 'babel-core@^7.0.0-0' regenerator-runtime

 // npm
-npm i --save-dev babel-core@^7.0.0-0 regenerator-runtime
+npm i --save-dev babel-jest 'babel-core@^7.0.0-0' regenerator-runtime
 ```

 ### Configuring Jest